PhantomPilots/AutoFarming/BOTS_README.md

 ## Demon farming script

 In `scripts/DemonFarmer.py`, it's a script that looks for real-time demon fights in a non-stopping loop.
 It's an infinite source of demon materials without wasting any resource!
-It accepts any demon, from Red to Bellmoth and OG.
+It accepts any demon, from Red to Indura.
 So far, it only accepts the "Hell" difficulty.

 **An important feature** is that the bot will stop farming demons **at 2am PT time** to **check in and do all the daily missions** except PVP (unless the option is enabled, see below).